Showing posts with label events. Show all posts

 New Year 2020: A New Decade

 It's now the 20s!
 The new decade has started.
-A new beginning...
-New hope and new aspirations.
+It is a new beginning, with new hope and new aspirations.

 The decade of the 2010s has ended, and the new 2020s has started and seems brighter.
-We have welcomed the new year and decade with a greater vision.
-And so our mission will come a long way to reach other milestones and breakthroughs over the next decade.
+We have welcomed the new year and decade with a more excellent vision.
+And so our mission will go a long way toward reaching other milestones and breakthroughs over the next decade.

-The previous year 2019was a great moment in our family as we welcomed blessings that will leave a lasting impact a living legacy.
+The previous year, 2019, was a great moment for our family as we welcomed blessings that will leave a lasting impact a living legacy.

-In 2020, the new decade showed a glimpse of a shining and promising future, a vision of a distant future.
+In 2020, the new decade offered a glimpse of a shining and promising future—a vision of a distant future that we eagerly anticipate.

 We celebrated the new year with a simple yet meaningful family gathering at the farm.
-This was the first-ever new year we spent outdoors and in nature.
-It was fun and a great way of welcoming a new year with a lighter vibe but with greater hopes and dreams.
+This was the first-ever New Year we spent outdoors and in nature, a joyous occasion that brought us closer together.

 What the future is like